-Under ASC 820-10, the probability of counterparty default is factored into the valuation of derivative and debt positions, and the impact of CEI's own credit risk is also factored into the valuation of derivatives and debt liabilities that are measured at fair value.
+Under ASC 820-10, the probability of counterparty default is factored into the valuation of derivatives and debt positions, and the impact of CEI's own credit risk is factored into the valuation of derivatives and debt liabilities that are measured at fair value.

-Fair Value Hierarchy
+Fair Value Hierarchy Principles

-ASC 820-10 specifies a hierarchy of inputs based on whether the inputs are observable or unobservable.
+ASC 820-10 specifies a hierarchy of inputs based on the observability of the inputs.
 Observable inputs are developed using market data and reflect market participant assumptions, while unobservable inputs reflect the Company's market assumptions.
 These two types of inputs have created the following fair value hierarchy:

-- Level 1: Quoted prices for identical instruments in active markets. - Level 2: Quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active and model-derived valuations in which all significant inputs and significant value drivers are observable in the market. - Level 3: Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
+- Level 1: Quoted prices for identical instruments in active markets. - Level 2: Quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active and model-derived valuations in which all significant inputs and value drivers are observable in the market. - Level 3: Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

 As required under the fair value hierarchy, the Company considers relevant and observable market inputs in its valuations where possible.
-The fair value hierarchy classification approach typically utilizes rules-based and data-driven selection criteria to determine whether an instrument is classified as Level 1, Level 2 or Level 3:
+The fair value hierarchy classification approach typically utilizes rules-based and data-driven criteria to determine whether an instrument is classified as Level 1, Level 2 or Level 3:

 - The determination of whether an instrument is quoted in an active market and therefore considered a Level 1 instrument is based upon the frequency of observed transactions and the quality of independent market data available on the measurement date. - A Level 2 classification is assigned where there is observability of prices/market inputs to models, or where any unobservable inputs are not significant to the valuation.
-The determination of whether an input is considered observable is based on the availability of independent market data and its corroboration, for example through observed transactions in the market. - Otherwise, an instrument is classified as Level 3.
+The determination of whether an input is considered observable is based on the availability of independent market data and its corroboration, for example through observed transactions in the market.